Cooooldwind/163ListDownloader_old/README.md

 ### Installation method

-Most people go to the **Releases** on the right and select the latest version (under the latest version) to install the exe package.
+Most people go to the **Release** on the right and select the latest version (under the latest version) to install the exe package.

 If you're in China, it is recommended **to open the [Watt Tookit](https://steampp.net/) (Steam++)** when downloading, which can increase the speed.